pepmartinez/keuss/docusaurus/docs/usage/pipelines.md

 In the case of successful processing (i.e.: no `err` in the callback invocation) the item is removed from the pipeline, exactly as if `res.drop` were specified.
 Actually, `res` is totally ignored

 # Examples
-* [simplest](examples/pipelines/simplest): a very simple pipeline with just 2 queues connected with a DirectLink
+* [simplest](https://github.com/pepmartinez/keuss/tree/master/examples/pipelines/simplest): a very simple pipeline with just 2 queues connected with a DirectLink
-* [simulation-fork](examples/pipelines/simulation-fork): a somewhat complete example with `DirectLink`, `ChoiceLink` and `Sink` instances connecting 5 queues in a fork-like flow.
+* [simulation-fork](https://github.com/pepmartinez/keuss/tree/master/examples/pipelines/simulation-fork): a somewhat complete example with `DirectLink`, `ChoiceLink` and `Sink` instances connecting 5 queues in a fork-like flow.
 Each process function adds some basic simulated processing with payload updates, random failures and random delays.
 It also uses deadletter
+* [builder](https://github.com/pepmartinez/keuss/tree/master/examples/pipelines/builder): variant of `simulation-fork` done with a pipeline builder